Week 3: Parting the

 Rift-related igneous activity

-- bimodal signature with respect to composition - lost of basalts and some rhyolites.
+- typical bimodal compositional signature - lots of basalts and some rhyolites.

 are all factors that determine the chemical composition of a